 Supply Chain Risk Detection

-This visibility into the software supply chain helps organizations understand the risk introduced by dependencies they may not have written themselves.
+The platform generates Software Bills of Materials (SBOMs) and flags third-party SDKs and libraries with known vulnerabilities.
+This visibility into the software supply chain helps teams understand risk introduced by dependencies they didn’t write themselves.

 Cross-Platform Support